revault/research/README.md

 The WT wallet model is a statemachine with a few atomic state transitions.
 Readers are referred to the research paper for a detailed discussion.

+The WT achieves its goal to enforce policies by broadcasting a cancel transaction when an unvault attempt breaks the policy.
+The WT must pay the transaction fee for the cancel transaction at the time of broadcast.
+The cancel transaction is prepared by stakeholders with `ANYONECANPAY|ALL` signatures to enable the WT to add inputs to bump the transaction fee.
+The WT must maintain a pool of confirmed coins in order to accurately supplement cancel transaction fees, and it manages its pool of coins with self-paying consolidate-fanout transactions.
+The operational costs for a WT thus consist of cancel transaction fees, consolidate-fanout transaction fees, and refill transaction fees (paid by the operator).

 # Running the simulator

 The simulator expects all of the following environment variables to be set (except `DELEGATE_RATE`).